| NODIS Library | Program Management(8000s) | Search |

 5. RESPONSIBILITY

-f.
-The Directors of NASA Centers and Component Facilities are responsible and accountable for implementing the responsibilities delineated to the Centers in the policy section of this directive as well as the overall condition, functional usability, reliability, safety, appearance, and long-term stewardship for the future use of all NASA facilities and equipment.
-As such, they shall identify and designate a single point of contact to serve as the focal point for all facilities and equipment maintenance issues; prepare the list of critical equipment, develop, and implement cost-effective, efficient, reliable, and safe facilities maintenance programs, incorporating the policy and implementing guidance as set forth in this directive and NASA NPR 8831.2D, Facilities Maintenance and Operations Management; and provide timely reports, as required, for the purposes of ascertaining program status.
+(1) As such, they shall identify and designate a single point of contact to serve as the focal point for all facilities and equipment maintenance issues; prepare the list of critical equipment, develop, and implement cost-effective, efficient, reliable, and safe facilities maintenance programs, incorporating the policy and implementing guidance as set forth in this directive and NASA NPR 8831.2, Facilities Maintenance and Operations Management.

 6. DELEGATION OF AUTHORITY